Explore solutions built for your industry

 WTM devices that contain integrated sensors have the advantage of being able to be placed into a refrigerator.
 If they are battery powered there is no outside connection needed, so no need to have a wire going through a hole in the door gasket or refrigerator wall.
 However, if the devices are AC powered a power cord will need to pass from the inside of the refrigerator to the nearest electrical outlet, generally the same outlet used by the refrigerator (Note: Medical grade refrigerators and freezers often have wall penetrations/holes to introduce sensors, power cords).

-Devices that use wired sensors, meaning the sensor is at the end of an electrical cable like a phone or computer cable, are often placed outside the refrigerator.
+Medical refrigerators that use wired sensors, meaning the sensor is at the end of an electrical cable like a phone or computer cable, are often placed outside the refrigerator.
 This helps with wireless connectivity because the wireless signal will not have to pass through the refrigerator’s signal robbing metal enclosure.
 The sensor is passed through a hole in the door gasket or wall and the other end is plugged into the appropriate slot in the WTM device.

 This is a good thing because wires through gaskets generally compromise the refrigerator's door seal and let cold air escape and warm air enter.
 Wires through the walls have the same issue but leakage can be minimized with a gasket material around the penetration after the wire is in place.

 Whether or not the entire WTM device or a wired sensor sits inside the refrigerator, proper placement of the sensor is important in order to maintain critical medication temperatures.
-SmartSense has published several pieces about sensor placement in refrigerators.
+SmartSense has published several pieces about temperature sensor placement in refrigerators.
 The most important lesson is that the middle of the middle shelf is likely the ideal place for the sensor.
 Door openings and the difference between the coolest air at the bottom of the compartment compared to the top of the compartment will be minimized with middle shelf locations.
 And placing away from the air outlets is also a good practice since cold air from the compressor can lead to lower temperature readings than would otherwise be seen.
 Additionally, an earlier piece in this series described the use of buffer vials that help prevent “false” alert messages when temperature spiked happen due to door opening and closing.

 Topics: Pharmacy Safety